 “Sometimes the problem is something other than reflux,” Dr. Shahidzadeh says, “but once we diagnose it then we can treat it.”

-Attend our free GERD seminar on Tuesday, January 15 at noon.
+Attend our free Digestive Troubles seminar on Wednesday, March 4, at noon.
+Free lunch will be provided.
 Call 1.800.4BAYLOR or visit BaylorHealth.com/PlanoEvents to register.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR